DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Method Overview

-Given the strong priors encoded in DINO features \cite{caron2021emerging}, we design a Scene Structure Encoder (SSE) that further enriches these encodings by leveraging inter-relationships between DINO features, geometric understanding, and appearance information to generate more informative enhanced-DINO (EDINO) outputs.
-These cues guide the scene modeling in our SLAM systems, removing bottlenecks caused by conventional color and depth pixel-wise supervisions.
-As shown in Figure \ref{fig:DINO-extractor}, our encoder can be formalized as a model $\Phi _{SSE}$ that processes the color $c$ and depth $d$ to capture DINO $f_{d}$ and EDINO features $f_{ed}$:
+Given the strong priors encoded in DINO features \cite{caron2021emerging}, we design a Scene Geometry Encoder (SGE) to further enrich these embeddings with geometric understanding and generate more informative, geometry-aware DINO features (geoDINO).
+These cues guide the scene modeling in our SLAM systems, removing bottlenecks caused by conventional color and depth pixel-wise supervisions, as well as the lack of geometric knowledge in vanilla DINO features.
+As shown in Figure \ref{fig:DINO-extractor}, our encoder can be formalized as a model $\Phi_{SGE}$ that processes the color $c$ and depth $d$ to extract both vanilla DINO $f_{D}$ and geometry-aware geoDINO features $f_{gD}$:

-Specifically, DINO features obtained through the ViT-small architecture from \cite{caron2021emerging} undergo further processing through a MLP $F_{ed}$ to encode explicit information as appearance features $f_{a}$.
-Concurrently, depth sequences are processed by a separate MLP $F_{eg}$ to extract geometric information $f_{g}$ containing spatial relations and arrangements.
-These quantities, $f_{d}$, $f_{a}$, and $f_{g}$, are then refined through an attention module that exploits geometric-appearance relationships to enhance inter-component understanding:
+Specifically, DINO features $f_{D}$ are obtained through the frozen, ViT-small DINOv2 model \cite{oquab2023dinov2} and are further processed with an MLP, projecting them into features $f_{a}$.
+Concurrently, depth frames are projected by a second MLP into geometric features $f_{g}$, to encode spatial relations and arrangements.
+Then, $f_{a}$ and $f_{g}$ are used as keys and queries to inject structural geometry information into features $f_{D}$ by means of an attention module, producing $f_{atten-d}$:

-where $f_{atten-d}$ represents the refined DINO features guided by geometric and appearance information. $d_{a}$ is the feature dimension of $f_{a}$.
-Given the strong correlation between DINO features and geometric components in capturing scene structures, we employ a second attention module to enhance appearance representation with part-whole relations:
+As a result, SGE forces DINO features to be re-weighted based on the local 3D structure, encoded by $f_{g}$, in relation to the whole depth map.
+This mechanism is repeated, with $f_{atten-d}$ and $f_{g}$ being then used as keys and queries for attending over the previous projected features $f_{a}$ and obtaining enhanced features $f_{atten-a}$:

-where $f_{atten-a}$ denotes the enhanced appearance features guided by relevant DINO and geometric information. $d_{atten-d}$ is the feature dimension of $f_{atten-d}$.
-These undergo further refinement through a MLP $F_{ea}$ to produce $f_{atten-a}^{'}$.
-Finally, we obtain the EDINO features $f_{ed}$ as a concatenation of $\left [ f_{atten-a}^{'}, f_{atten-d}, f_{g} \right ] $.
-Our experiments demonstrate that these higher-level encodings are crucial for optimal results, whereas embedding DINO features alone in SLAM pipelines yields suboptimal results.
+Finally, a further projection performed through a third MLP produces $f_{atten-a}^{'}$, which are concatenated with $f_{atten-d}, f_{g}$ to obtain our geoDINO features.
+These features can be embedded inside any NeRF or GS-based SLAM systems: when doing so, our SGE is optimized online alongside the NeRF or GS backbone in the pipeline, by exploiting two feature losses detailed in the remainder.
+Our experiments will demonstrate that these higher-level, geometry-aware features are crucial for achieving the best results, whereas embedding DINO features alone in SLAM pipelines yields marginal improvements.